 - Texture: The muffins are light and fluffy and have a tender crumb.

-- Sweet and Delicious: These muffins are loaded with blueberries and are a perfect combination of sweet and deliciousness with hint of tangy orange flavor.
+- Sweet and Delicious: These old-fashioned blueberry muffins are loaded with blueberries and are a perfect combination of sweet and deliciousness with hint of tangy orange flavor.

 Fresh blueberries are always my first choice for these muffins but frozen blueberries are equally good and will provide the same result.
 I used frozen for this recipe.

-- All-Purpose Flour: provides structure to the muffins.
+- All-Purpose Flour: provides structure to these old-fashioned blueberry muffins.

 - Blueberries: use fresh or frozen blueberries.